Fields overview

 Hashtable (#4)

 Hashtable is a dictionary without generic parameters.
-Following types are supported as keys: int, string, bool, Guid, custom fields.
-Following types are not supported as values: Unity assets, relations, hashtable, nullable structs.
+The following types are supported as keys: int, long, short, byte, string, bool, Guid, enums.
+The following types are not supported as values: Unity assets, relations, hashtable, nullable structs.
 Null values are also not supported.

 Enum/enumList (#5)